 Something has shifted

-You may not be able to name exactly when it started.
-But you know that the way you feel - the anxiety, the exhaustion, the moments of rage or grief that catch you off guard - just doesn't feel like you.
+You may not be able to name exactly when it started - but you know that the way you feel - the anxiety, the exhaustion, the moments of rage or grief that catch you off guard - just doesn't feel like you.
 You're holding your life together.
 But it's costing you more than it used to.

 This is not who you are.
 And you don't have to navigate it alone